facebookarchive/react-page/README.md

 React can power dynamic, network-connected apps.
 But with `react-page`, React can also be used to build a static blog, Github documentation, or any other static site.
-Because `react-page` uses server rendering, creating a static site is as easy as a single `wget` comand.
+Because `react-page` uses server rendering, creating a static site is as easy as a single `wget` command.

     node server.js
     wget -mpck --user-agent="" -e robots=off http://localhost:8080/index.html